quan16369/Konwinski-Prize-6th-Place-Solution-/README.md

 The evaluation was harsh: wrong fixes were heavily penalized, while skipping was slightly punished — so it wasn’t just about fixing more, but fixing smart.

-For me personally, it was one of the toughest competitions—both in terms of implementation and knowledge.
-It required a deep understanding of software engineering, debugging, and reasoning about code.
+For me personally, it was one of the toughest competitions—both in terms of implementation and required knowledge.
+It pushed me to dive deep into how LLMs can be applied to software engineering tasks, and I spent a lot of time learning not only about prompting and patch generation, but also SWE fundamentals like tracebacks, diffs, and how real bugs are fixed.

-What's even more interesting is that I had to solve this using only open-weight models like 32B LLMs, which are weaker than some commercial models.
-That made it even harder to handle complex bugs, but also more satisfying when things worked.
+What's more challenging was that I had to rely on open-weight models like 32B LLMs, which are weaker than commercial models — making it harder to solve complex issues, but also more rewarding when I did.

 ## System Architecture